datagrok/opinions/DESIGN.md

 Guilty: Facebook and Google Plus

 Many social media sites and pundits insist that one must use their real name in their online persona.
 At the very least, this is an assault on the freedoms of speech and expression.

+Strong PGP-style cryptography is a sufficent solution to this problem.
+Implemented with a PKI and signatures, it enables avatars to earn reputation, discouraging and enabling others to filter away "throwaway" avatars, while providing plausible deniability and protecting users.

 [JWZ on Nym Wars](http://www.jwz.org/blog/2011/08/nym-wars/)